Useful Notes: Mnogo Nukes: Other Naval Nukes

 - Two feature in The Sixth Battle.

 Heavy Weapons Ship: Project 1164 Atlant/"Slava"-class cruiserPossibly a cheaper complement to the "Kirov", it's a surface-strike ship, which can carry 16 "Sandboxes", as well as a Ka-27PL "Helix-A" anti-submarine chopper.
 Four were built, three remain in service.
 It's a ship armed to the teeth (6 AK-630 CIWS, 60 "Grumbles", 40 "Geckos", ten torpedo tubes) and wants you to know about it◊; whereas the Kirov-class cruisers use mostly vertical launch tubes that hide its missiles below deck, the Slava-class is covered in highly-visible above-deck missile tubes.
 Slava, the first ship of the class, is now called Moskva.
 It was, apparently, slightly damaged by a Georgian vessel (a Project 206 patrol boat) in the recent Russia-Georgia war, making a tactical withdrawal while another ship sunk the attacker.
 Two additional ships are in Russian service, 'Marshal Ustinov (originally Admiral Flota Lobov) and Varyag (originally Chervona Ukrayina).
-An incomplete fourth ship has been sitting around in Ukraine for decades with no additional work done (under the name Ukrayina''), and Russia was on the verge of purchasing it for completion until the deal was ruined by Russia's annexation of Crimea and interference in the Ukrainian Civil War.
+An incomplete fourth ship has been sitting around in Ukraine for decades with no additional work done (under the name Ukrayina''), and Russia was on the verge of purchasing it for completion until the deal was ruined by the Maidan revolution.

 Project 1143.5/"Admiral Kuznetsov"Russia's current sole aircraft carrier (full name Admiral Flota Sovetskogo Soyuza Kuznetsov- "Admiral of the Fleet of the Soviet Union Kuznetsov", after the commander of the Soviet Navy during the Great Patriotic War), formerly Tbilisi, then Leonid Brezhnev, then Riga.
 Like the "Kiev" class, it carries surface-to-surface missiles, namely sixteen "Shipwrecks", although its (large) SAM capability is only for point defence.
 However, it is a full-length carrier, carrying Su-33 "Flanker-D" aircraft.
 Conventional-powered, with a ski-jump, but no catapults, thus limiting the Su-33s to anti-air loads only.
 Carries navalised Su-25s (for training) as well, as well as Ka-27 "Helix" helicopters.
 Was originally planned to be equipped with two catapults before Defense Minister Ustinov removed them.
 While the ski-jump arrangement is less effective, it's also much cheaper.
 The lack of any offensive aviation assets speaks to Kuznetsov's role as an aircraft carrying cruiser, escorting and covering surface fleets and submarines, rather than as an offensive vessel like American carriers.